 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Philadelphia air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Philadelphia is currently 1.5 times the WHO annual air quality guideline value

 Good 19 US AQI

 Good 34 US AQI

 |Tuesday, Dec 13|

 |Wednesday, Dec 14|